illuminatedpast/csun-sca-processing/02-processing/02-05-digitalprocessing.md

 #### Files are digital and not on physical media.
 No concern about file date/time stamps:
 1. Direct donor to a location on Box to upload files.
 Box will perform a virus check upon upload.
-2. Create an unprocessed accession folder with the accession number in the appropriate Collection Folder on X *Example: UnprocessedAccession2023-004*
+2. Create an unprocessed accession folder with the accession number in the appropriate Collection Folder on X. *Example: APACC_Unprocessed* and within the folder add an accession folder, *Example: APACC_UnprocessedAccession_2023-002*.
 3. Transfer files from Box location to unprocessed accession folder on X.
 4. Accession files as you would a physical collection.

 #### Files need to be migrated off physical media:
-- Create an unprocessed accession folder with the accession number in the appropriate Collection Folder on X *Example: UnprocessedAccession2023-004*
+- If it doesn't already exist, create an unprocessed accession folder with the accession number in the appropriate Collection Folder on X. *Example: APACC_Unprocessed* and within the folder add an accession folder, *Example: APACC_UnprocessedAccession_2023-002*.
--  Capture any relevant data from the physical media.
--  Migrate digital files off physical media:
-*Archivist*: CDs, 3 ¼” floppies, USB drives, hard drives with straightforward files, and other simple physical media when files are known, contain no viruses, and the overwrite risk is low.
-*And/or Digital Services*: Hard drives with PII and challenging file formats, virus or overwriting concerns, Zip drives, VHS tapes, cassette tapes, records, other selected A/V media, 8mm/16mm.
-For Digital Services Requests, complete the [Digitization Request Spreadsheet](https://mycsun.box.com/s/v729j6sw39sv8050j9f15ayo0bivimdh) (internal link) and submit a card on the [Digital Services Trello board](https://trello.com/b/bWq1CFak/migration-requests) (internal link).
-When Digital Services migrates data, they will capture container images and create Access and Preservation files.
-*And/or External vendor*: 35mm/other film formats, large quantities of VHS/cassette tapes (for collections with funding)
+-  Complete the [Digitization Request Spreadsheet](https://mycsun.box.com/s/v729j6sw39sv8050j9f15ayo0bivimdh) (internal link) for Digital Services.
+-  Create a card on Digital Services' [Migration Requests Trello Board](https://trello.com/b/bWq1CFak/migration-requests) (internal link) in the "Request" Column.
+When Digital Services migrates data, they will capture container images.
+Note that 35mm and other film formats, and large quantities of VHS/cassette tapes may require external vendors.
+Work with Head of Special Collections on a case by case basis to determine funding availability for external vendor needs.
+-  Place physical media on the Digital Services Request shelves in Stacks.
+Digital Services will contact the relevant archivist if they have questions and when the work is completed.
 - Note migration of Digital Files by Digital Services and/or External vendor by adding an [Event to ArchivesSpace](https://mycsun.box.com/s/tzfqve0l4fztvsbbwz3uqbma0uc9ync2) (internal link).
 -  Transfer migrated files to the appropriate Unprocessed Accession folder on X.
 - If transfer of files is successful, dispose of physical media.
 If there are concerns, retain physical media in the accession.